Scalable Community Detection in Massive Networks Using Aggregated Relational Data: Simulation Studies

 \subsection{Comparison to Related Method}

-We compare our model and inference algorithm to the inference algorithm in \citep{gopalan2013efficient}.
-Their method implements a stochastic variational inference algorithm for the MMSB.
-We ran a simulation study with synthetic networks containing 10,000 nodes.
-We generate the community assignments of the nodes as we did in the simulation discussed in section~\ref{subsec:subsampling}.
-We compare our performance in terms of model convergence and community membership recovery.
-The results are shown in Figure~\ref{fig:sim2}.
+Expanding on the results showing the strong performance of our ARD procedure with small subsamples, we further compare our model and inference algorithm to the SVI algorithm in \citet{gopalan2013efficient}.
+Their method implements a stochastic variational inference algorithm for the MMSB. { We utilise the same simulation setting} discussed in section~\ref{subsec:subsampling}, { generating networks of 10000 nodes.} For a fixed subgraph size (500 nodes, 5\% of the total network), we wish to compare the performance of these two procedures.
+We do this in terms of model convergence and community membership recovery.
+The results are shown in Figure~\ref{fig:sim2} and Figure~\ref{fig:sim1}.

-The left plot of Figure~\ref{fig:sim2} assesses the model convergence of the two algorithms.
-We quantified how well our algorithm's solution fits the data compared to that of stochastic variational inference.
-Ideally, this would mean comparing the ELBOs, the target criterion of variational inference algorithm.
+{While the previous results showed that SVI required the complete network to achieve similar community and parameter recovery to ARD subgraphs, we also wish to quantify how well our algorithm's solution fits the data compared to that of stochastic variational inference. } Ideally, this would mean comparing the ELBOs, the target criterion of variational inference algorithm.
 Comparisons of the respective ELBOs is not possible since \citet{gopalan2013efficient} implement a stochastic variational inference and therefore do not store any local parameters.
 Without the local parameters, the ELBO cannot be computed.
 Moreover, even if we could calculate the respective ELBOs, they would not be comparable since the models are different.

 Since the ELBO cannot be computed when implementing stochastic variational inference, \citet{gopalan2013efficient} evaluate model fitness through the predictive distribution \citep{geisser1975predictive}.
 Intuitively, a better model will have a higher predictive likelihood on a held-out set.
 The held-out predictive likelihood is thus used as a proxy for the ELBO.
 This is computed as follows: